 You cannot know what capabilities you may need with the CMS in the future, so it is best to prepare for it in advance.
 As and when the need arises, you can request for additions and/or changes.
 Customer support should be friendly, efficient and smooth as well – an indicator of a CMS that is ready for future changes.

 As an enterprise, it becomes your job to find a CMS vendor that promises this flexibility of change.
 An open source CMS is a good call too as you can make changes in the future according to your own needs.
 But since you did not create the CMS, it is better to have the vendor create the changes.
 Do not rely on solutions limited to the problems of the present, think about what could be the problems in the future and find a CMS that has the flexibility to change.

 Why Preparing for the Future is Important?

 Your sales and conversions heavily depend on your content and if anything is to go wrong with the content, the impact will directly hit your revenue.
-Every operation of your enterprise is connected with other operations and just like in a human body if one organ aches, the whole body will ache.
+Every part of your operation is connected with other operations and just like in a human body if one organ aches, the whole body will ache.
 It will also help you save money because you will not have to get a new system.
-A CMS that is designed to adopt to changes will work fine for years and years.
+A CMS that is designed to adapt to changes will work fine for years and years.

-There are numerous CMS solutions present out there so it can get confusing as to which one to choose.
+There are numerous CMS solutions present out there, so it can get confusing as to which one to choose.
 The vendors will sell it with all fancy jargon but you have to focus on the above three traits.
-Communicating your needs is important and you need to be articulate about it.
+Communicating your needs is important and you need to know what you want.
 Remember, it is your business that is on the line and you need to get the best system you possibly can.
 Make sure you have the liberty to ask for modifications and updates in the future as the only constant thing is change.